-- How does the price change when the weight changes? - Create a scatterplot to visualize any possible pattern - Fit a regression line if a linear pattern exists - Predict the price of a sale for a 0.43 caret diamond ring
+- Create a scatterplot

+- Fit a regression line

+- Predict the price of a sale for a 0.43 carat diamond ring

 SAS Data Step

 File diamond.sas on website.

 One way to input data in SAS is to type or paste it in.
 In this case, we have a sequence of ordered pairs (weight, price).